EHCP: Finding a School

 Finding a School in East Sussex

-We are fully committed to inclusion and most children and young people with special educational needs and disabilities (SEND) will thrive in their mainstream setting.
-This is a school or college that provides education for all children, whether or not they have SEND.
+We are fully committed to inclusion and most children and young people with SEND (Special Educational Needs and Disabilities) will thrive in their mainstream setting.
+This is a school or college that provides education for all children, whether they have SEND or not.

 Please note, an Education, Health and Care Plan (EHCP) is required to access special schools and specialist facilities.